Turbidity Control in Sedimentation Columns by Direction Dependent Models: Controller design

 \begin{Proof} See Appendix \ref{Proof2}. \end{Proof} \begin{remark} The minimization of the trace of the matrix $P_1 +hS_2$ can be solved iteratively by evaluating the trace of $P_1 +hS_2$ at every pair $(k_p,k_i) \in \Omega_1$.
-A simple choice of $Q$ can be a diagonal matrix of the following form:
+A simple choice of $Q$ can be a diagonal matrix with the two first diagonal terms weighing the plant state ({\it i.e., the output}) and the integral term, respectively. \end{remark}